-the rights of LEP parents under state and federal law to language access services provided by the District;
+the rights of parents and families with limited English proficiency under state and federal law to language access services provided by the District;

-the importance of meaningfully and effectively communicating with LEP parents;
+the importance of meaningfully and effectively communicating with parents and families with limited English proficiency;

-the most effective ways to communicate with LEP parents regarding the District’s available language services;
+the most effective ways to communicate with parents and families with limited English proficiency regarding the District’s available language services;

-the importance of utilizing competent translation and interpretation services when communicating with LEP parents;
+the importance of utilizing competent translation and interpretation services when communicating with parents and families with limited English proficiency;

 the availability of translation and interpretation services within the District, whether through in-person interpretation, telephonic services, online services, or video-conferencing;

-the mechanisms and processes for accessing translation and interpretation services when working with LEP parents, including ensuring the correct language service is being accessed, checking LEP parent understanding once interpretation has commenced, and proper vetting of translations for audience-appropriate content; and
+the mechanisms and processes for accessing translation and interpretation services when working with parents and families with limited English proficiency, including ensuring the correct language service is being accessed, checking for parent/family understanding once interpretation has commenced, and proper vetting of translations for audience-appropriate content; and

 the process for reporting concerns or complaints.

-Interpretation Services: Whenever requested by a parent or whenever school staff or District officials can reasonably anticipate that interpretation services are necessary to meaningfully communicate with parents regarding important information about their child’s education or school activities, the District will provide interpretation services in accordance with this procedure.
-Such interpretation services may be provided either at the location where the parent is seeking to communicate or by electronic means, such as telephone or video conferencing.
+Interpretation Services: Whenever requested by a parent or families or whenever school staff or District officials can reasonably anticipate that interpretation services are necessary to meaningfully communicate with parents or families regarding important information about the student’s education or school activities, the District will provide interpretation services in accordance with this procedure.
+Such interpretation services may be provided either at the location where the parent or family member is seeking to communicate or by electronic means, such as telephone or video conferencing.
 Upon three days’ notice that such services are required, the District will provide interpretation services at public meetings organized or sponsored by the District (e.g., board meetings).

-Translation of Vital District Documents: The District will identify vital documents which are distributed or electronically communicated to all or substantially all parents containing important information regarding a student’s education, including but not limited to:
+Translation of Vital District Documents: The District will identify vital documents that are distributed or electronically communicated to all or substantially all parents containing important information regarding a student’s education, including but not limited to:

 registration, application, and selection;